 Better:

-- What tools you used
+- What tools the students used to build the project

 6. Explain Internships and Experience Clearly